-- 1. B. Management control being weakened with a larger workforce
+- 1. C. Management control being weakened with a larger workforce

-- 2. D. Late deliveries due to congestion in busy locations
+- 2. A. Late deliveries due to congestion in busy locations

-- 3. A. Internal diseconomies of scale
+- 3. C. Internal diseconomies of scale

-- 4. C. Generate lower unit costs
+- 4. A. Generate lower unit costs of production

 - 5. C. Specialised back-up services available in a particular region

-- 6. A. Industry, location
+- 6. C. Industry, location

-- 7. C. Diseconomies of scale
+- 7. C. Internal diseconomies of scale

-- 8. A. Internal diseconomies of scale
+- 8. C. Internal diseconomies of scale

 - 9. D. There is sufficient market demand for the product

-- 10. D. Focused marketing
+- 10. B. Focused marketing

-- 11. C. Horizontal integration
+- 11. H. Horizontal integration

 - 12. C. An acquisition

-- 13. C. To minimise communication problems
+- 13. D. To minimise communication problems

-- 14. D. Profits from the strategic alliance can be shared equally
+- 14. B. Profits from the strategic alliance can be shared equally

-- 15. B. A strategic alliance
+- 15. H. Strategic alliance

-- 16. B. Economies of scale that may be achieved
+- 16. A. Economies of scale that can be achieved

-- 17. D. The degree of management control
+- 17. A. Degree of management control

-- 18. B. A firm acquires or merges with another firm at the same stage of production
+- 18. A. A firm acquires or merges with another firm at the same stage of production

-- 9. A. Organic growth
+- 19. D. Organic growth

 - 20. C. Right to trade using another firm's products, brand name and logo

 - 21. B. Horizontal integration

-- 22. A. Staff turnover
+- 22. B. Labour turnover

 - 23. D. Suitable for firms looking to grow rapidly

-- 24. D. Choice of finance options
+- 24. B. Choice of finance options

-- 25. C. A joint venture
+- 25. A. A joint venture

-- 26. B. Franchisors have little if any control over the way the business operates
+- 26. D. The franchisors have little, if any, control over the way the business operates

-- 27. C. Corporate culture
+- 27. D. The corporate culture

-- 28. D. Potential market dominance
+- 28. B. Changes to the corporate identity

 - 29. B. Market development

-- 30. C. Enjoy economies of scale
+- 30. B. Enjoy economies of scale

-- 31. C. They can grow through diversification
+- 31. D. They can grow through diversification

 - 32. A. Brand acquisition

-- 33. C. Different business etiquette and customs
+- 33. A. Different business etiquette and customs

-- 34. D. Communication across geographical locations
+- 34. A. Communication across geographical locations

 - 35. A. Economies of scale

-Unit 1.7 Organizational planning tools (HL Only)
+Organizational planning tools [HL Only]

 Organizational planning tools provide a systematic framework to deal with problems, concerns or issues faced by a business so that rational and sound decisions are made.
 For example, force field analysis is used to deal with the forces for and against change.
 A decision tree is a visual representation of the probable outcomes (in monetary terms) resulting from the various decisions that a business can pursue.
+Ishikawa's fishbone diagram helps to establish the root causes of a business problem.
+Gantt charts are used to minimise the resources needed in order to complete a project in the shortest time possible.
 Most decision making models consider the various opinions and beliefs of a firm's stakeholders (such as the shareholders, managers and employees).

 Business decisions are not always made purely on facts and quantifiable reasoning.
 Instead, key decisions are often based on gut feelings, emotions, intuition (or instinct) and whether managers are comfortable with their decisions, irrespective of any potential financial gains.
 Nevertheless, managers tend to consider both the benefits (financial and non-financial) and the costs before making any final decisions.
-Decision-making is also likely to be affected by various management styles, e.g. it is probable that autocratic managers make decisions in a different manner from democratic or laissez faire managers.
+Decision-making is also likely to be affected by various management styles, e.g. it is probable that autocratic managers make decisions in a different manner from democratic or laissez-faire managers.

-True / False
+True/False

-a.
-F
+a. Т

 b.
-T

-c.
-T

-d.
 F

+c. Т

+d. Т

-e.
-T
+e. Т

-f.
+f. Т

+g.
 F

-g.
-T

-h.
-T
+h. Т

 i.
-T
+F

+j. Т